tszalay/Battlecode-2016/README.md

 ### For Seeding Submission

+- GTFO code for Archon that is screwed - running even without safe dirs or digging away.
 - Need scouts to send "get help" messages so that soldiers in mob fight attack dens.

 - Scouts in Ball Move still get shot.

 ### _For Sprint Submission_
 - Archons go to and pick up parts